Montana-Media-Arts/creative-coding-1/modules/week-1/_posts/2017-01-07-developmentenvironment.md

 ![Git Bash](../imgs/gitbash.png)

-After installing either "Windows Subsystem for Linux" or "Git Bash", you should work through following PDF book.
+After installing either "Windows Subsystem for Linux" or "Git Bash", you should work through the following PDF book.

 **[Unix for the Beginning Mage](http://unixmages.com/ufbm.pdf)**